Best Practices in the Field of Electronic Registry Design and Operation

 b) Methods, Best Practices, and Technologies in Global Electronic Commerce;

-c) Future Application of Block chain and Related Technologies;
+c) Future Application of Blockchain and Related Technologies;

 d) Ensuring Trust: Authentication, Data Integrity and Application Security;